Back from Zaragoza and a visit to the Museo Goya

 The air in Zaragoza in Spain was hot and dry.
 Day time temperatures soared above 40 Celsius prompting siestas.
-Jaime and Isabel enjoyed a few sleep overs at their grandparents which allowed Emilio and I some time to play tourists while also celebrating our anniversary.
-Yes, we made a greater effort at celebrating this year, inspired by the book “The Power of Moments” and having recently done the New York Times’ 7-Day Love Challenge. 💕
+Jaime and Isabel enjoyed a few sleepovers at their grandparents which allowed Emilio and I some time to play tourists while also celebrating our anniversary.
+Yes, we made a more considerable effort at commemorating this year, inspired by the book “The Power of Moments” and having completed the New York Times’ 7-Day Love Challenge. 💕

 Museo Goya - Colección Ibercaja

-The display begins with a collection of Baroque art which had an influence on Goya in his youth and ends with more modern pieces which were inspired by Goya.
-The art by Goya himself are relatively few.
-Understandably so given his standing as an influential artist and that his major pieces are on show in larger museums in cities much bigger than Zaragoza (no offense intended Emilio - we all know that Zaragoza is huge being the 5th largest in Spain 😘).
+The display begins with a collection of Baroque art which had an influence on Goya in his youth and ended with more modern pieces which were inspired by Goya.
+The paintings by Goya himself are relatively few.
+Understandably so given his standing as an influential artist and that his significant pieces are on show in larger museums in cities more prominent than Zaragoza.
+No offence intended Emilio - we all know that Zaragoza is huge being the 5th largest in Spain 😘.

 Still, the few that are present are significant: self-portraits, the acclaimed portrait of the military officer Félix de Azara (1805) and a smaller version of Second of May 1808.
 Also, Goya’s entire series of prints.

 The series of prints were almost too heavy and dark for me to digest, especially in one sitting.
-Whilst thought provoking, a number of these prints contained gory and gruesome images.
+While thought-provoking, a number of these prints contained gory and gruesome images.
 Goya chronicled the terrible impact of the war that we in the English speaking world refer to as the Peninsular War and what the Spaniards including Emilio refer to as “Guerra de la Independencia”.
 He was performing the task of a photographer of war.

 So many questions!
-The visit led me to research on Goya, the Peninsular War, Enlightenment, etc. (I focused in economics at university did not study European art nor history in secondary school).
-I’m aiming to share with you a short and long version of what I’ve discovered.
+The visit led me to research on Goya, the Peninsular War, Enlightenment, etc. I focused on economics at university did not study European art nor history in secondary school.
+I’m aiming to share with you a short and extended version of what I’ve discovered.
 Till then!

 To be continued.